 17GED03 - PERSONALITY AND CHARACTER DEVELOPMENT

-L Т Ρ С
+L T Р С

 0 0 1 0

-LDS - Leadership Development Skills
+\LDS - Leadership Development Skills

-OBJECTIVES : Career Oriented Club Cultural & Fine Arts Club Social Club ʻi' club Sports •To provide support for hidden talent of students in music, dance and other fine arts.
-To promote photography skill among the students To develop and enhance the To create social awareness and develop a sense of social and civic responsibility To inculcate socially and environmentally sound practices and be aware of the benefits To encourage the students to work along with the people in rural areas, thereby developing their character, social consciousness, commitment, discipline and being helpful towards the community. basic concepts of innovation To foster the networking between students, build teams, exchange ideas, do projects and discuss entrepreneurial opportunities To enrich the academic experience, build competencies and To provide opportunities to excel at sports To promote an understanding of physical and mental well-being through an appreciation of stress, rest and relaxation.
-To develop an ability to observe, analyze and judge the performance of self and peers in sporting activities.
-To develop leadership skills and nurture the team building qualities.
-To provide opportunities to explore nature and educating about the purity of nature To improve physical and mental health.
+OBJECTIVES: Career Oriented Club Cultural & Fine Arts Club Social Club ʻi' club Sports ■To provide support for identifying specific career field of interests and career path ■To provide support for preparing for competitive exams hidden talent of students in music, dance and other fine arts.
+To promote photography skill among the students To develop and enhance the To create social awareness and develop a sense of social and civic responsibility To inculcate socially and environmentally sound practices and be aware of the benefits To encourage the students to work along with the people in rural areas, thereby developing their character, social consciousness, commitment, discipline and being helpful towards the community. basic concepts of innovation To foster the networking between students, build teams, exchange ideas, do projects and discuss entrepreneurial opportunities To enrich the academic experience, build competencies and To promote an understanding of physical and mental well-being through an appreciation of

-OUTCOMES : At the end of this course, th ne students will be able to 0 career of their Take part in various events Develop team spirit, leadership and managerial qualities responsive qualities by applying acquired knowledge •Build character, social consciousness, solutions that meet new requirements and market needs •Develop skills on transforming new knowledge leadership skills that contribute to the organizational effectiveness Take part an active role in their personal wellness (emotional, physical, and spiritual) that supports a
+OUTCOMES: At the end of this course, the ne students will be able to ) Find a better career of their interest.
+Make use of their knowledge during competitive exams and interviews.
+Take part in various events Develop team spirit, leadership and managerial qualities responsive qualities by applying acquired knowledge Build character, social consciousness, solutions that meet new requirements and market needs Develop skills on transforming new knowledge leadership skills that contribute to the organizational effectiveness Take part an active role in their personal wellness (emotional, physical, and spiritual) that supports a healthy lifestyle Create inclination towards outdoor activity like nature study and